 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Roanoke.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
-As toasty as it may be outside, your air conditioner can actually freeze.
+Unfortunately, it’s possible for your air conditioner to become overworked, potentially restricting the airflow to your home.
+As toasty as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
-Continue reading this post to find out why an air conditioner freezes and if you should schedule air conditioner service to deal with the situation.
+Continue reading this post to find out why an air conditioner freezes and if you should schedule air conditioner service to address the situation.

-If your air conditioner becomes frozen, the culprit is the evaporator coil within the condenser unit.
+If your air conditioner freezes up, the culprit is the evaporator coil within the condenser unit.
 There are two possible reasons the coil could freeze.
 First, the airflow through the coil is restricted.
-The system is trying to send more cold air through the coil than it can handle and therefore frost starts to build up on the air conditioner and slow the process even more.
-Eventually the frozen water can cause damage to the components of the system.
+The air conditioner is trying to send more cold air through the space than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
+Eventually the frozen water may cause damage to the key parts of the air conditioner.

-If your air conditioner has stopped working properly and has developed a layer of frost or ice, don’t worry.
-Follow these simple steps and your home will be feeling good again in no time.
+If your air conditioner has stopped working properly and is covered in frost or ice, don’t worry.
+Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

-- Look at other areas of your system through which air flows to make sure air is not restricted.
-Make certain your air filters are clean and all the registers and vents are open.
+- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
+Make certain your air filters are clean and all the registers and vents are free of debris.

-- Roanoke has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be dealt with by AC professionals.
+- Roanoke has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and set up your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be addressed by AC professionals.